GUTHRIES of PITFORTHIE SCT & LONDONDERRY IRE / CAN / USA

 Some of the early colonial American branches have family legends about their origins.
 These are detailed in the Dunn & Dunn and Laurence R Guthrie books, but are these stories true or are the facts lost to the mists of time?
 DNA can reveal some of the details by confirming or disproving family ties to one Guthrie Family Group or another.
 It can also bring to light evidence of paternal events, adoptions, name changes, and the like.

 One thing we know is that Guthrie Family Group 2 stretches back at least as far as the late 1600s.
 The family legend that seems to provide a background for all of the various branches is that GFG2A descends from the Guthries of Pitforthie.
 However, historical notes on the Laird of Pitforthie indicate that he was a descendant of the Guthries of Guthrie.
-The main branch of the Guthrie line is believed to be connected to Guthrie Family Group 1 because the DNA of the Baron of Craigiebank, a descendant of the Guthries of Craigie, matches that group.
+The main branch of the Guthrie line is believed to be connected to Guthrie Family Group 1 because the Y-DNA of a descendant of the Guthries of Craigie, historically considered lineal descendants of the Guthries of Guthrie, matches that group.
 Time will tell if there is anything new to be gleaned from future DNA tests on that matter.

 For now, we are simply trying to prove genetic connections back to that mysterious common ancestor, whether or not he is James Guthrie, Laird of Pitforthie.
 To do so, we have to look at the origins of each GFG2 branch to determine if there is a common story linking it to another branch, and examine the details of the DNA results to see if there are any patterns to be found.
 Pattern Markers are genetic variances that have been passed down to one or more branch from a common ancestor.